NsccTruroIT/OSYS1200/7-Perfomance_and_Recovery/index.md

 >
 > We don't have a second drive, so we will create a **Virtual Hard Disk (VHD)** to *simulate* one.

+> **Important for VHD Creation:**
+> - Ensure your VM has at least **5 GB of free space** on the C: drive.
+> - You must have **administrator privileges** to create and mount a VHD.
+> - If you encounter errors, check disk space or confirm you are logged in as an admin.

+> **Performance Tip:** VHD creation may take longer on virtual machines with dynamically allocated disks.
+Be patient during this step.

 1. If necessary, start your computer and sign in.
 2.  **[New Addition]** Open **File Explorer** and navigate to your `C:\` drive.
 Create a new folder named `Storage`.
 This is where we will save our virtual disk.
 3. Right-click the **Start** button and then click **Disk Management**.